This video about Nigeria is called Shell Oil – The Awful Truth.

 Also at the share owners’ meeting last Tuesday in the Circus Theatre in Scheveningen, Shell CEO Peter Voser dodged all requests by Friends of the Earth in the Netherlands to start with cleaning up the area affected by the company.
 Even about the urgent advice of the UNEP environmental agency of the UN to invest $ 1 billion into a fund to clean up Nigeria, Shell has been in denial by now for almost a year.

-When I log in at YouTube where the satirical Shell video used to be, I get the message “We are sorry.
+When I logged in at YouTube where the satirical Shell video used to be, I got the message “We are sorry.
 This video has been removed by the user [meaning Friends of the Earth in the Netherlands])”.
 That is untrue, as not Friends of the Earth in the Netherlands deleted that video there, but YouTube under pressure from Shell.